 When working with data, it is sometimes important to know where a data point’s relative costs to increase some tunable parameter is no longer worth the corresponding performance benefit.
-The algorithm “kneedle” detects those beneficial data points showing the best balance inherent tradeoffs — called “knees” (curves that have negative concavity) or sometimes “elbows” (curves that have positive concavity) — in discrete data sets based on the mathematical definition of curvature for continuous functions.
-With this article, I want to demonstrate the benefits of this algorithm and its applications with the Python package “kneed”.
+The algorithm “Kneedle” detects those beneficial data points showing the best balance inherent tradeoffs — called “knees” (curves that have negative concavity) or sometimes “elbows” (curves that have positive concavity) — in discrete data sets based on the mathematical definition of curvature for continuous functions.
+With this article, I want to summarize the steps of “Kneedle”, demonstrate the benefits of this algorithm and its applications with the Python package “kneed”.

 Finding a "Kneedle" in a Haystack: Detecting Knee Points in System Behavior

 Computer systems often reach a point at which the relative cost to increase some tunable parameter is no longer worth…

 For continuous functions, the curvature is described as shown here:

 In mathematics, curvature is any of several strongly related concepts in geometry.
 Intuitively, the curvature is the…

 Let’s create for instance N = 10,000 random standard normal distributed data points and display them in a histogram:

 Now we can sort the values in an ascending order to get a cumulative distribution function (CDF) showing each x-value on the x-axis and its probability of occurrence on the y-axis:

 While curvature is well defined for continuous functions, there is no clear definition of curvature for discrete data.
 In this instance, the curvature can be fitted to a continuous function — but when the data is noisy, this fitting can become even more difficult.
 This is where the “Kneedle” algorithm comes into play.

 Let’s take a deeper look how this algorithm works.
 For this, I have used the original discrete data set from Figure 2 from the conference paper from Satopää et alia .
 It’s provided by the Python package “kneed”: